groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 3.7.3 (2024-12-04) =
-* ADDED Add custom fields to the profile update form in the preferences center.
+* NEW Add custom fields to the profile update form in the preferences center.
 * ADDED Step flow preview to the funnels table.
-* ADDED New hooks and methods for `Groundhogg_Sending_Services` for more customization opportunities.
+* ADDED Hooks and methods for `Groundhogg_Sending_Services` for more customization opportunities.
 * ADDED Sticky admin header to all Groundhogg pages.
 * ADDED Name of white labeled CRM to admin headers when white label is enabled.
 * TWEAKED When search filters are empty, show the filter icon instead of the plus icon.